spokestack/spokestack.io/content/docs/Getting-Started/index.md

 ### Delegate methods

-With the usage descriptions in place, take a moment to think where in your project you'd like to receive and process speech input.
-In a single-view app, the easiest place for this is going to be -- you guessed it -- your main view controller (don't say we didn't warn you about this). `import Spokestack` at the top of the file, and either set it up to adopt the `PipelineDelegate` and `SpeechEventListener` protocols, or add extensions for them.
-Xcode will do the hard work of filling in stubs for the methods you'll need.
+With the usage descriptions in place, it's time to decide where you'd like to receive and process speech input.
+In a single-view app, the easiest place for this is going to be your main view controller. `import Spokestack` at the top of the file, and either set it up to adopt the `PipelineDelegate` and `SpeechEventListener` protocols, or add extensions for them.

-If you want to disable any buttons or show a special "listening" indicator while recording, put those things in the `PipelineDelegate`'s `didStart` and `didStop` methods; otherwise, the main thing you'll want to implement is `didRecognize`.
-This method will provide you with a `SpeechContext`, which comes complete with extra, well, context for advanced usage, but what we're interested in for now is the `transcript` property.
+If you want to disable any buttons or show a special "listening" indicator while recording, put those things in the `PipelineDelegate`'s `didStart` and `didStop` methods; otherwise, the main thing you'll want to implement is `SpeechEventListener`'s' `didRecognize`.

-`transcript` is the raw text of what the user just said.
+Inside `didRecognize`, `result.transcript` will give you the raw text of what the user just said.
 Translating that raw text into an action in your app is the job of an NLU, or natural language understanding, component.
 Spokestack currently leaves the choice of NLU up to the app: There's a variety of NLU services out there ([DialogFlow](https://dialogflow.com/), [LUIS](https://www.luis.ai/home), or [wit.ai](https://wit.ai/), to name a few), or, if your app is simple enough, you can make your own with string matching or regular expressions.

-Note that we said "currently" -- we know this is an important piece of the puzzle, and we're working on a full-featured NLU for Spokestack based on years of research and lessons learned from working with the other services; [sign up for our newsletter](LINK) to be the first to know when it's ready.
+We know that NLU is an important piece of the puzzle, and we're working on a full-featured NLU component for Spokestack based on years of research and lessons learned from working with the other services; [sign up for our newsletter](LINK) to be the first to know when it's ready.

-For the sake of our demo, though, if you're creating a voice-controlled timer, `didRecognize` might look something like this:
+For the sake of our demo, though, let's say you're creating a voice-controlled timer. `didRecognize` might look something like this:

 ```swift
 extension MyViewController: SpeechEventListener {